 1. Programme for the delivery of low cost urban land for housing

 In 2017, DW Namibia, in partnership with the Namibian Chamber of Environment, initiated a programme to deliver affordable land to the urban poor.
-Four projects are now (Nov.18) underway in Oshakati, Okahao, Karibib and Tsandi, while interventions are discussed with several other local authorities.
-The model is to partner with a municipality which provides land.
-DW Namibia then plans, surveys and installs minimal services (e.g. water points and on-site sanitation).
+Three projects are currently being implemeted in Oshakati, Okahao and Karibib, with more than 1000 plots being developed.
+The projects are implemented through partnership agreements with the local authority.
+Teh local auhority provides the land, and DW Namibia plans, surveys and installs minimal services (e.g. water points and on-site sanitation) with its partners from the private sector (town planner, land surveyor, engineer, conveyancer).
 Titled, minimally serviced plots are then sold for on a cost-recover basis for around USD 800-1400 to low-income Namibians.
 This allows the original funding to then be deployed again, making the system financially sustainable.
-The programme is fully supported by the Ministry of Urban and Rural Development (MURD)
+The programme is fully supported by the Ministry of Urban and Rural Development (MURD).